 - blisters on the lips, tongue, gums, and other parts of the body

 - aching muscles in the lower back, buttocks, thighs, or knees

 - swollen and sometimes tender lymph nodes in the groin

 - feeling unwell

 HPV is one of the most common sexually transmitted diseases today.
-Most men and women will eventually acquire one strain of the virus during their lifetime.
-According to the
+Most people will eventually acquire one strain of the virus during their lifetime.

-The low-risk strains may result in genital warts in some people, while in men the high-risk strains could lead to cancers of the anus, throat, and penis.
-HPV can be transmitted through skin-to-skin contact with a person who has been infected with the virus and is most commonly transmitted through anal, oral, or vaginal sex.
+HPV can be transmitted through skin-to-skin contact with a person who has acquired the virus and is most commonly transmitted through anal, oral, or vaginal sex.

 - genital warts (flat and flesh-colored or clusters of tiny bumps described as having a cauliflower appearance)

-- warts in the mouth or throat (spread through oral sex with an infected partner)
+- warts in the mouth or throat (spread through oral sex)

 Common symptoms of syphilis